Russel88/DAtest/README.md

 (if you have a phyloseq object, see details further down)

-    mytest <- testDA(data, outcome)
+    mytest <- testDA(data, predictor)

-data is either a matrix or data.frame with taxa/genes/proteins as rows and samples as columns.
+`data` is either a matrix or data.frame with taxa/genes/proteins as rows and samples as columns.

-outcome is the outcome of interest, e.g. a factor denoting whether samples are cases or controls (in the same order as columns in data).
+`predictor` is the predictor of interest, e.g. a factor denoting whether samples are cases or controls (in the same order as columns in data).

-outcome can be a factor with more than two levels, in which case only the second level is spiked, and if methods output several p-values, only the p-value associated with the second level is used.
+`predictor` can be a factor with more than two levels, in which case only the second level is spiked, and if methods output several p-values, only the p-value associated with the second level is used.

-outcome can also be numeric.
+`predictor` can also be continuous/quantitative

 *We recommend starting out with `R = 1` (only 1 run) to check if all methods run smoothly.
 If it fails, see the bottom of this tutorial*